Phileosopher/commonplace/people-conflicts-disagreements.md

 8. Annihilation - The opponents are now worth destroying by any means possible.
 9. Abyss - Even complete self-destruction is acceptable as long as their opponents also suffer.
    - When someone wishes to destroy their opponent, forcible intervention is the only available option.

+Defuse someone very angry at you or screaming:

+1. Stay calmer than they are, and never let yourself lose control of your tone.
+2. If they don't calm themselves on their own, deliver a warning with consequences that'll give them time to calm down (e.g., walking out the door and coming back in an hour), and carry it out if they don't.
+3. Once they've calmed themselves (which may be after a while), acknowledge their feeling, and add an anecdote if you can empathize with their situation.
+4. If you're at all responsible, offer an apology for any portion you have done wrong.
+5. If you have control over any part of it, promise you'll do what you can to improve things (but only if you expect to).

 If it gets heated, go to separate rooms or outside, with indication that you can both come back when you're ready: